Myrover/Reese Fellowship Homes Inc

 Myrover/Reese Fellowship Homes Inc - Fayetteville, NC

-Myrover/reese Fellowship Homes Inc is a substance and mental health rehab center located at 613 Quality Road in the 28306 zip code in Fayetteville, NC.
+Myrover/reese Fellowship Homes Inc is a mental health and addiction rehab center located at 613 Quality Road in the 28306 zip code in Fayetteville, NC.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Myrover/reese Fellowship Homes Inc include 12 step rehabilitation, brief intervention services and motivational interviewing.
-Myrover/reese Fellowship Homes Inc provides outpatient rehab, long-term rehab and IOT.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders, halfway house and residential treatment for substance abuse.
+Some of the treatment approaches used by Myrover/reese Fellowship Homes Inc include relapse prevention treatment, motivational interviewing and brief intervention services.
+Myrover/reese Fellowship Homes Inc provides long term residential rehab, residential rehab and intensive outpatient treatment program.
+It also provides residential treatment for substance abuse, transitional housing and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 613 Quality Road, Fayetteville, NC 28306